 Engagement should not and cannot be forced on a student.
 For this to work effectively, it must be given freely by both parties in an interaction.
 Engagement however does not only apply to engagement in classroom situations.
 There are engagement techniques that can be used outside of class activities such as engagement games, engagement activities, and engagement levels.

-Overall engagement in classroom is important for the success of any student or group of students involved with engagement in classroom situations.
+Overall engagement in the classroom is important for the success of any student or group of students involved with engagement in classroom situations.
 Teachers should do their best to encourage engagement from both parties in order to have greater success in the classroom.